Investars/Zapos/README.md

 # Zapos

-Zapos, is the universal table-reporting framework.
-He is supporting now  two file formats  - pdf and xlsx.
-Primary document - is file, based on markup language (like html or xml) with specific page structure.
+Zapos is the universal table-reporting framework.
+It is supporting two file formats now   - pdf and xlsx.
+Primary document - is the file, based on markup language (like html or xml) with specific page structure.
 Page is formatted using ZCSS style sheets.

 ## Page structure

-Page structure include 'style' and 'tables' tags.
-Table have 'tbody' and 'thead' sections, which do not differ from the same sections in CSS.
+Page structure includes 'style' and 'tables' tags.
+The table has 'tbody' and 'thead' sections, which do not differ from the same sections in CSS.

 #### Page example